liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernate's-criteria-api.markdown

 To define a custom query, whether by specifying custom SQL or by defining a dynamic query, you need a finder class.
 Create a `[Entity]FinderImpl` class in the generated `[Plugin Package Path].service.persistence` package of your plugin's `docroot/WEB-INF/src` folder.
-Then define a custom `findBy...` finder method in this class.
+Then define a custom `findBy-` finder method in this class.
 Make sure to add any required arguments to your finder method's method signature.